 The UT Research Foundation is believed to be the second-oldest university research foundation in the country.
-Originally created in 1935 as the UT Research Corporation, and reorganized in 2003 as the UT Research Foundation, the organization has expanded from primarily promoting agricultural inventions in the 1930s to a broad range of modern research, including biology, chemistry, pharmaceuticals and alternative energy.
+Originally organized in 1934 as the UT Research Corporation, and reorganized in 2003 as the UT Research Foundation, the organization has expanded from primarily promoting agricultural inventions in the 1930s to a broad range of modern research, including biology, chemistry, pharmaceuticals and alternative energy.

 During the 1940s, patents included food-freezing techniques, fertilizers, insecticides and agricultural machinery.
 Two of the most significant products in the 1940s include the Morgan Strawberry Capper, invented by A.H.
 Morgan, and the Arnold Hose Pump, invented by H.A.
 Arnold.

 - 1943: Patents were licensed for the Tennessee Shipper and the Tennessee Supreme, new fruit varieties by inventor Brooks D. Drain.